Players making better players.

 Initial PROBLEM

-How can recreational (rec) athletes successfully discover affordable, local opportunities to overcome skill plateaus and progress to higher levels of play?
+How can recreational (rec) athletes access social circles that provide affordable, local opportunities to overcome skill plateaus and progress to higher competitive play?

 ANALYZING THE GAME